 Corporate investors:

-- Google/Alphabet — Major investor in Anthropic ($2B+), plus internal AI ventures.
+- Google/Alphabet — Major Anthropic investor ($2B+), plus internal AI bets.

-- Microsoft — Committed $13B+ to OpenAI.
-Invested in Mistral.
+- Microsoft — $13B+ committed to OpenAI.
+Also invested in Mistral.

 - NVIDIA — Strategic investments across the AI stack.

-- Amazon — Invested $4B in Anthropic for AWS integration.
+- Amazon — $4B into Anthropic for AWS integration.

-- Salesforce Ventures — Active in enterprise AI applications.
+- Salesforce Ventures — Active in enterprise AI apps.

-- AI Infrastructure (37% of funding) — Chips, cloud, training compute, data centers.
+- AI Infrastructure (37%) — Chips, cloud, training compute, data centers.
 The picks-and-shovels play.

 - Foundation Models (25%) — LLMs, multimodal models, specialized models.
 Winner-take-most dynamics.